shunjieee/tp/docs/UserGuide.md

 ## Support and Feedback

-We are a dedicated team of developers committed to evolving Hi:Re to always be better.
+We are a dedicated team of developers committed to evolving Hi:Re to always be better, and to serve you better!

-Should you have any enquiries or feedback, do reach out to us at our [website!](https://github.com/AY2324S2-CS2103T-T12-3)
+If you have any enquiries or feedback, do reach out to us at our [website!](https://github.com/AY2324S2-CS2103T-T12-3)

 <div style="text-align: right;">
   <a href=#table-of-contents>